 - 1. Hutchinson-Gilford Progeria Syndrome.
-Approve for 1 year if the patient meets the following (A, B, C, and D): - A) Patient is ≥ 12 months of age; AND - B) Patient has a body surface area of $\geq 0.39 \text{ m}^2$; AND - C) Genetic testing demonstrates a confirmed pathogenic mutation in the LMNA gene consistent with Hutchinson-Gilford Progeria Syndrome; AND Note: Refer to Appendix for listing of genetic mutations associated with Hutchinson-Gilford Progeria Syndrome. - D) The medication is prescribed by or in consultation with a geneticist or pediatric cardiologist.
+Approve for 1 year if the patient meets the following (A, B, C, and D): - A) Patient is $\geq$ 12 months of age; AND - B) Documentation provided that the patient has a body surface area of $\geq 0.39 \text{ m}^2$ ; AND - C) Documentation provided that genetic testing demonstrates a confirmed pathogenic variant in the LMNA gene consistent with Hutchinson-Gilford Progeria Syndrome; AND Note: Refer to Appendix for listing of genetic mutations associated with Hutchinson-Gilford Progeria Syndrome. - D) The medication is prescribed by or in consultation with a geneticist or pediatric cardiologist.